sigmaris/webmon/README.md

 After performing the above steps to install into a local virtualenv, activate that environment and run `pytest` to run all the non-integration tests.

+## Test coverage

+Adding `--cov=webmon --cov-report html` arguments to the `pytest` command will produce a HTML coverage report in the `htmlcov` directory.

 ## Running tests in a Docker container